 A form TM01 needs to be filed at Companies House once the director has been removed so that the director is no longer shown as being an officer of the company.

 Many directors will own shares in the company.
-A company should always check the terms of the articles of association and the shareholders’ agreement (if there is one) to see what will happen to the shares when the director is removed.
-In many cases, the shareholders’ agreement or articles will contain deemed transfer provisions that state a share sale notice will be served when a director is removed.
+A company should always check the terms of the Articles of Association and the Shareholders’ Agreement (if there is one) to see what will happen to the shares when the director is removed.
+In many cases, the Shareholders’ Agreement or articles will contain deemed transfer provisions that state a share sale notice will be served when a director is removed.
 There may also be good and bad leaver provisions that also contain additional valuation provisions.

 Removing a director from their employment and office can be a complicated process with many legal issues to consider.
-We recommend that you take legal advice before invoking any procedures under a director’s service agreement, articles of association or the Companies Act 2006.
+We recommend that you take legal advice before invoking any procedures under a Director’s Service Agreement, Articles of Association or the Companies Act 2006.
 For any further advice on the points raised in this blog, you can book a free 15 minute consultation with one of our lawyes or call us on 020 3808 8314.